 The measures is valid from 7th of May – 16th of June

-- At the entrance to the Mass, you get a number.
-The benches / chairs used are also numbered.
-You have to sit by seat number with 1 meter distance to other people (this does not apply to members in the same household).
+- The benches / chairs used are numbered.
+You have to sit by seat number with 1 meter distance to other people (the one 1 meter rule does not apply to members in the same household).

 - The church: only the main entrance will be open.
 It opens 10 minutes before the Mass begins.
 The door closes as the Mass begins, and it will not be possible to be admitted in on delays.
 There will be guards at the main entrance and emergency exits.